img

 • National Society Children of the American Colonists (Honorary President General)

-• Order of First Families of Maine (2nd Honorary President General and Charter Member)
+• Order of the First Families of Maine (2nd Honorary President General and Charter Member)

 • National Society Descendants of Early Quakers (former National Trustee)

-• Descendants of Colonial & Antebellum Sheriffs & Constables (former Recording Secretary General and Founding Member)
+• Descendants of Sheriffs and Constables of Colonial and Antebellum America (former Recording Secretary General and Founding Member)

 • National Society Children of the American Revolution (former Senior National Assistant Registrar)

-• Descendants of Colonial Clergy (former National Councilor)
+• Society of the Descendants of the Colonial Clergy (former National Councilor)

-• United States Daughters of 1812 (State President)
+• National Society United States Daughters of 1812 (State President)

 • National Society Southern Dames of America (Organizing State President)

-• Colonial Daughters of the Seventeenth Century (State Second Vice President)
+• National Society Colonial Daughters of the Seventeenth Century (State Second Vice President)

-• National Society Colonial Dames of the 17th Century (State Recording Secretary)
+• National Society Colonial Dames XVII Century (State Recording Secretary)

 • National Huguenot Society (State Recording Secretary)